What is Guardianship for Minors?

-If you currently have minor children, naming a guardian for them in the event anything should happen to both parents, is a task that should never be put off.
+If you currently have children, choosing guardianship for minors in the event anything should happen to both parents, is a task that should never be put off.
 Far too many parents assume because they are relatively young, there is no need for them to name a guardian for their children.
 After all, it is not something most of us want to think about—someone else raising our children in our absence.

 Nonetheless, it is a subject which should be carefully thought-out—in short, how would you want your children to be raised in your absence, and who would you want to raise them?
 The odds are certainly in your favor that your chosen guardian will never have to actually step in and care for your children.
 If one parent dies, the parenting duties and custody generally fall to the other parent with no special arrangements.
 However, what if both parents were to die suddenly following an accident?